Giovani Lo Celso

-Giovani Lo Celso (born 9 April 1996) is an Argentine professional footballer who plays as a central midfielder for La Liga club Villarreal, on loan from Premier League club Tottenham Hotspur, and the Argentina national team.
+Giovani Lo Celso (born 9 April 1996) is an Argentine professional footballer who plays as an attacking midfielder for La Liga club Real Betis and the Argentina national team.

 Club career

 Rosario Central

 Lo Celso is a youth product of Rosario Central.
-He made his league debut at 19 July 2015 against Vélez Sarsfield in a 0-0 home draw.
+He made his league debut at 19 July 2015 against Vélez Sarsfield in a 0–0 home draw.
 On 28 February 2016, Lo Celso scored his first Rosario Central goal in a 3–0 victory over Colón, netting Rosario's first in the 6th minute.
 He then went on to score his second of the campaign in a 3–2 defeat to Vélez Sarsfield on 10 April 2016.

 Paris Saint-Germain

 On 26 July 2016, Lo Celso joined French giants Paris Saint-Germain on a five-year deal until 2021, for a fee around the margin of £8.5m.
 He remained at Rosario Central on loan until 31 December 2016.
 He made his debut for the French side on 5 April 2017 in a Coupe de France quarter final game against US Avranches.
 He replaced Adrien Rabiot in the 63rd minute of a 4–0 away win.

 Lo Celso came on and assisted for Dani Alves’ goal in the UEFA Champions League match against Celtic FC to make the scoreline 7–1.
 He scored his first goal for PSG in a 3–2 Coupe de la Ligue win against Rennes on 30 January 2018.

 On 8 May 2018, he scored as PSG won 2–0 against Les Herbiers VF to clinch the 2017–18 Coupe de France.